oxfun-github/oxfun-exchange-docs/source/index.html.md

 meta:
   - name: description
-    content: Documentation for the CoinFLEX API
+    content: Documentation for the Opnx API
 ---